Silica sand mining

 Photo: Mary Kenosian

-Where are the silica sand activities located in Minnesota?
+Where are the sand-mining activities located in Minnesota?

-Minnesota state agencies collect data on the locations of silica sand-related activities and sites.
-Agencies collect different data because regulatory authority of each type of activity varies between regulatory agencies.
-The three general activities related to silica sand are: transport load, processing facilities and mines.
+Minnesota state agencies collect data on the locations of silica-sand-related activities and sites.
+Agencies collect different data because regulatory authority over each type of activity varies between regulatory agencies.
+The three general activities related to silica sand are transport/load, processing facilities, and mines.

 - Map - Minnesota frac sand operations - southeast (Minnesota DOT)